SuffolkLITLab/ALKiln/README.md

 ## How the tests run

-This section requires knowledge of the docassemble platform a bit, as well as GitHub actions, so be ware.
+This section requires knowledge of the docassemble platform a bit, as well as GitHub actions, so be wary.
 We're working on improving this.

 Our tests require the user/developer to have a docassemble server on which they host these interviews and at least one developer account.
 When GitHub runs the tests, it does the following: